ChiefDakota/fake-google-it/README.md

 # google-homepage

-This is a project to de-and-re-construct a website.
-I will be using google.com, it's like AskJeeves.com but slightly better :joy:

-# takeaways
+This is an Odin Project project to de-and-re-construct Google's homepage.
+If anyone happens to actually look at this, be sure to check out the videos and gifs! :smile: